Dataset

 Source: Bruegel

-Figure 5 shows the weekly rate of regassification usage in 2022 versus the 2019-2021 average for those EU countries having operative LNG terminals.
-The rate of regassification capacity use may signal where supply bottlenecks are located.
+Figure 6 shows the weekly rate of regasification usage in 2022 in comparison to the 2019-2021 average for EU countries with operational LNG terminals.
+The rate of regasification capacity use may signal the location of supply bottlenecks.

-Figure 6 shows actual daily imports for the last 30 days.
-Imports are split by Russian routes, as well as shown for Norway, Algeria, Azerbaijan, LNG and the net imports from the UK.
+Figure 7 shows actual daily imports for the last 30 days.
+It shows figures for Russian routes, Norway, Algeria, Azerbaijan, LNG and net imports from the UK.

 Alongside import volumes, the levels of storage within the EU’s borders are key for providing (or not) reassurance to markets.

-In Figure 7, we provide data on current weekly levels of storage in the EU and in previously Gazprom-owned storage facilities in the EU.
+In Figure 8, we provide data on current weekly levels of storage in the EU and in Ukraine.

 We aggregate the data using the API provided by Entsog.
 To ensure consistency, we construct our dataset matching import flows to those provided by the IEA.
 We perform quality checks by comparing each import point with the IEA.
 We include all extra-EU trading points, apart from those with Switzerland and the Balkans.